Gender extremists have whinged about a video for the French fashion house Louis Vuitton advertising the label's autumn/winter collection.

 In a BBC Focus on Africa interview, Dr Cherutich said that while the advert had been withdrawn, he was unapologetic about its message - that it was essential for people to use condoms to prevent the spread of HIV/Aids.

-In the government-sponsored advert, a woman in an extra-marital affair is advised to use condoms.
+government-sponsored advert, a woman in an extra-marital affair is advised to use condoms.
 Two women are walking to the market.
 One woman asked about her lover glances at a man selling fruit nearby, implying he is her lover.
-She says she is happy
+She says she is happy with

 school girl that runs towards the woman and hugs her.